-- I2V DSRC Communications Interface (Interface WE1) Wireless DSRC interface provides communication between Wyoming CV System and Vehicle System through exchange of messages conforming to SAE J2735 and SAE J2945/1. - Location and Time Service (LTS) (Interfaces WE2 and WE 3) Provides location and time information, which is later used to geotag and timestamp all information produced by the systems of interest.7 - EWD and RWIS (Interface WE4) EWD provides regional weather data shared through data sources outside of WYDOT, such as the National Oceanic and Atmospheric Administration's Meteorological Assimilation Data Ingest System and USDOT.
-RWIS provides atmospheric and pavement condition information collected through
+- I2V DSRC Communications Interface (Interface WE1) Wireless DSRC interface provides communication between Wyoming CV System and Vehicle System through exchange of messages conforming to SAE J2735 and SAE J2945/1.
+With Phase 4 DSRC will be replaced with C-V2X. - Location and Time Service (LTS) (Interfaces WE2 and WE 3) Provides location and time information, which is later used to geotag and timestamp all information produced by the systems of interest.7